dendronhq/dendron-site/vault/dendron.topic.vaults.md

 vault using this command.
 Simply run the command and follow the prompts.

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/48fe047324c14949b0917861c79fd985" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+If you are using [[Self Contained Vaults|dendron.topic.vaults.self-contained]], then this command will also move the vault folder to be in the correct directory.

 ## Vault Sources